Skip to main content

 Different growth hormone secretagogues utilize distinct molecular pathways to stimulate endogenous growth hormone release, offering varied clinical profiles.

 The sustained influence of certain GHS on metabolic function over time is a key consideration.
-CJC-1295, particularly with a Drug Affinity Complex (DAC), provides a prolonged stimulation of due to its extended half-life.
+CJC-1295, particularly with a Drug Affinity Complex (DAC), provides a prolonged stimulation of growth hormone release due to its extended half-life.
 This extended action maintains elevated growth hormone and insulin-like growth factor 1 (IGF-1) levels for several days, offering a consistent anabolic and lipolytic stimulus.

 Such sustained elevation can be particularly advantageous for long-term body recomposition goals, promoting a steady reduction in adiposity and an increase in lean muscle mass.